Key Takeaways

 For chronic neck and shoulder tension, kneading nodes plus heat consistently outperform percussion in user-reported relief studies.
 That's the use case our Viminto Cordless Neck and Shoulder Massager is built for: 8 deep-kneading nodes, 3 heat levels (104-118°F), and a U-shape that drapes over the shoulders so you don't have to hold it.

 Quick rule: if your pain is post-workout (legs, back, glutes) — buy a real massage gun from the list above.
 If your pain is end-of-day desk tension (neck, shoulders, upper back), a heated kneading massager will treat the actual problem better, for less money, hands-free.
+The full head-to-head — mechanisms, evidence, and the one place you should never use percussion — is in our neck massager vs massage gun comparison.

 All claims in this article are supported by peer-reviewed research, clinical studies, and reputable sources.
 Click any reference to view the original source.